Chaitra-Shenoy/Travel-Portal/README.md

 FOR THE DATABASE (Back-end)
 1. Create a folder called travels, move all the files with the extension .frm,.ibd,.opt
-2. Move this folder to mysql in Xampp
+2. Move this folder to mysql->data in Xampp

 HTML FILES
 ->index